Approximate Tree Decompositions of Planar Graphs in Linear Time: Connection between Coast Separators and Pseudo Shortcuts

+Unfortunately, for a crest $H\in \mathcal H$ in an $(\mathcal{S},\varphi)$-component $\CC$, there might be no minimal coast separator $Y$ for~$H$ of weighted size $O(tw(G))$ in $G$ that is completely contained in $\CC$.
+In this case, there is a crest separator $X\in\mathcal{S}$ such that the cycle induced by $Y$ contains a subpath $P$ with the following properties: $P$ starts and ends with vertices of~$X$ and, additionally, $P$ is contained in the $(X,\varphi)$-component not containing $\CC$.
+Then, since $P$ can not be replaced by a crest-separator path of~$X$ of at most the same length, $P$ must be a pseudo shortcut as defined next.
+(For property (1) of the following definition, see the remark immediately after the definition.)

+\begin{definition}[ pseudo shortcut, composed cycle, inner graph] Let $X=(P_1,P_2)$ be a crest separator in $(G,\varphi,c)$ with an $(X,\varphi)$-component $\DD$.
+Let $X^\mathrm{CP}$ be a crest-separator path of~$X$ connecting vertices $s_1$ and $s_2$ part of the essential boundary of~$X$.
+Then, a path $P$ from~$s_1$ to~$s_2$ in $\DD$ is called an {\em ($s_1$-$s_2$-connecting) ($\DD$-)pseudo shortcut ({\em of} $X^\mathrm{CP}$)} if the following three conditions hold: \begin{description} \item[(1)] if $X$ encloses the $(X,\varphi)$-component opposite to $\DD$, then $X$ has an exterior lowpoint, i.e, a lowpoint belonging to the coast. \item[(2)] $P$ has a strictly shorter weighted length than $X^\mathrm{CP}$.

+\item[(3)] $P$ does not contain any vertex of the coast. \end{description} We call the cycle consisting of the edges of $P$ and of~$X^{\mathrm{CP}}$ the {\em composed cycle} of $(X^{\mathrm{CP}},P)$.
+Moreover, a path $P$ is a {\em pseudo shortcut of a crest separator} $X$ if it is a pseudo shortcut for some crest-separator path of~$X$.
+The {\em inner graph} of a pseudo shortcut $P$ of a crest-separator path $X^{\mathrm{CP}}$ is the inner graph of the composed cycle of~$(X^{\mathrm{CP}},P )$. \end{definition}

+Roughly speaking, for a crest separator $X$ with an interior lowpoint, we are only interested in pseudo shortcuts that are enclosed by $X$.
+These can be used for the construction of a coast separator for a crest $H\in \mathcal H$ in the $(X,\varphi)$-component $D$ not enclosed by $X$.
+For the crests in $\mathcal H$ enclosed by $X$, we can use the essential boundary of~$X$ as a coast separator.
+This is the reason why we distinguish between exterior and interior lowpoints, and why we restrict our definition of pseudo shortcuts by Condition 1.
+In return, we so can avoid complicated special cases in the use of pseudo shortcuts.

-The reason for restricting the endpoints of a pseudo shortcut $P$ to be part of the essential boundary is that, otherwise, one of $P_1$ and $P_2$ must contain both endpoints. \y{Then} $P$ cannot have a shorter length than the subpath of $P_1$ or $P_2$ connecting the two endpoints \fk{as shown by \y{part} (a) of the next lemma.}
+Note that, for two vertices~$s_1$ and~$s_2$ with neither~$s_1$ nor~$s_2$ being equal to the lowpoint of a crest separator $X$, there is only one crest-separator path connecting~$s_1$ and $s_2$, and we compare the weighted length of a weighted path $P$ connecting~$s_1$~and~$s_2$ with the unique weighted length of the crest-separator path connecting~$s_1$ and~$s_2$.
+Moreover, we restrict the endpoints of a pseudo shortcut $P$ to be part of the essential boundary since, otherwise, one of~$P_1$ and $P_2$ must contain both endpoints.
+Then $P$ cannot have a shorter length than the subpath of~$P_1$ or $P_2$ connecting the two endpoints as shown by part (a) of the next lemma.